manih1384/lecture2video/README.md

 ## 🧪 Status

-> 🚧 This is a personal, hobby-grade project and **not production-ready**.
+> 🚧 This is a personal, hobby project and **not production-ready**.
 I'm sharing it in the hope that others might find it useful or build upon it.
 Use at your own discretion :)